 Creating Associated Data for both Static and Dynamic Properties

-- Right-click on your Tag and select Edit tag(s).
-This example uses an OPC Tag, but any alarm-capable Tag will suffice.
+- Right-click on your Tag and select Edit Tag.
+This example uses a WriteableInteger OPC Tag, but any alarm-capable Tag will suffice.

-- Click OK.
-Now, when the alarm goes active, Ignition will store the values of the associated data with the alarm.
+- When the alarm goes active, Ignition stores the values of the associated data with the alarm.
 You can view the details of the alarm in the Alarm Status Component along with the new associated data properties.
-To view the Details of the alarm, check the box of the alarm you want to see, and click on the magnifying glass at the bottom of the window.
+To view the Details of the alarm, check the box of the alarm you want to see, and click on the magnifying glass at the bottom of the window to open the Details window.